-Staying in 14 days in Northern Italy?
+Staying for 14 days in Northern Italy?
 First of all, this is a great decision, and you surely will not regret it.
-There are many more places that are absolutely jaw-dropping, and here is how I would spend the extra four days.
+I would spend the extra four days in the Liguria region.

 If you want to add Liguria to your itinerary, you can get there from Bergamo.
 Either head to Genoa directly (easy via train or car) or make La Spezia, near Cinque Terre, your base, and go on day trips.

 Genoa – 1 Day: One full day in Genoa is the minimum for this amazing city!
 The waterfall (which seems no one knows about) is just one place to see, and while I am working on my one-day Genoa itinerary, you have some tips on what to do and see in Genoa here.

 Cinque Terre- 1 Day: Then spend one more day in Cinque Terre.
 Cinque Terre is hyped and it is beautiful.
 BUT there are even prettier places close to Cinque Terre which I will tell you about.
 So, one day in Cinque Terre is probably enough before you explore other areas close by.
 Here are my tips for Cinque Terre in one day or two.